ethras/flow-maestro/commands/completion.md

 3. **Update Status**: `update_issue_linear(id: "<issue-id>", state: "Review")` or "Done"

 4. **Clear State**: Write null to `.flow-maestro/cursor.json`
+   - If you are in a read-only environment, state "cursor pending (read-only env)" instead of writing the file

 ---

 ## Expected Output (Child Issue)

+Use the Final Completion Summary skeleton in `protocols/shared-templates.md`, then tailor the sections with the specifics of your issue.
+Example:

 ```markdown
 ## Final Completion Summary